fmgarage/fx-reports/examples/data-file/README.md

 ```

 #### columnWidth

-Adjust column width to the cells' content using *-1* as value.
+Adjust column width to the cells' content using `-1` as value.

 #### rows

-Two rows arrays with with an offset.
+An array here with two rows.

 #### values

 Values array for the first row.
+The values are written directly to the row.

 #### path

-File path to the file to be modified.
+File path to a source file providing data.

 #### fields

-Name of the source fields (column headers).
+Array of source fields (column headers) that result in the columns that will be taken from the source file.